behnam2014/ssoar-gold-standard/README.md

 ### How access to papers in SSOAR repository
 By searching SSOARID (file name) in [https://www.gesis.org/ssoar/home/](https://www.gesis.org/ssoar/home/), you can access each paper(metadata and pdf).
 ### Selection criteria
-We excluded the following publications from our gold standard:

-* Non-German and Non-English publications
+* all selected papers are in German and English languages
-* Publications that were in OCR or scanned (images) format or have watermark in background.
+* Publications that were in OCR or scanned (images) format or have watermark in background are excluded.
-* Publications that do not contain a reference section.
-* Publications that have more than 50 or less than 3 references in their reference section.
+* all selected papers contain a reference section at end of paper or some citation as footnote .
+* Number of References are in the range of: (3 < Reference < 50)